arifai/zenith/README.md

-# Go Modular Monolithic Architecture Template

-This is a template for a Go project that uses a modular monolithic architecture.
-It is designed to be a starting point for a new project, and includes a number of features that are commonly needed in a Go project.
+# Zenith

+Welcome to Zenith, the pinnacle of modularity and Domain-Driven Design (DDD) for your Go applications.
+Zenith is a boilerplate framework that simplifies the development of large-scale, maintainable Go applications by promoting clear separation of concerns and a modular architecture.

+## Key Features

+- **Modularity**: Write your application in a modular way, making it easier to maintain and scale.
+- **Domain-Driven Design**: Leverage DDD principles to build robust and resilient systems.